CBonnell/caa-issuemail/draft-bonnell-caa-issuemail.md

 # Introduction

-This document defines a CAA property tag which restricts the allowed set of issuers for electronic email addresses.
-Its syntax and processing semantics are similar to the "issue" property tag as defined in section 4.2 of [RFC8659].
+This document defines a CAA Property Tag which restricts the allowed set of issuers for electronic email addresses.
+Its syntax and processing are similar to the "issue" Property Tag as defined in section 4.2 of [RFC8659].

 # Conventions and Definitions